chaeeun-cho/chaeeun-cho.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a Ph.D. candidate in Political Science at Vanderbilt University.
-My research lies at the intersection of international security, international political economy, and political methodology, with a particular focus on economic coercion.
+My research lies at the intersection of international security, international political economy, and political methodology, with a particular focus on economic statecraft.

-In my dissertation project, I investigate when and why third-party actors cooperate on economic sanctions.
-Specifically, my research examines conditions under which countries are more likely to cooperate on imposing sanctions.
-My other research considers the government's strategies to promote firms' compliance with sanctions policies.
+A central interest of my work is understanding how different types of actors in the international system could affect the implementation of economic statecraft.
+This research agenda is motivated by the observation that the effectiveness of economic statecraft is often shaped by the behavior of different actors in the international system.
+My dissertation examines the conditions under which third-party states and private actors cooperate on economic sanctions, as well as the strategies that governments can use to promote firms’ compliance with sanctions policies.
+Additionally, my research portfolio contains studies on topics such as threat perception and text analysis.

 Before my Ph.D., I earned a Bachelor of Political Science and Communciation from University of Washington at Seattle and a M.A. degree in International Relations from Seoul National University.